Daemon2001/CTF-Sherlocks/index.md

 ```

 ## SMB Enumeration
-The Nmap scan indicateds the machines SMB server has guest access, i confirmed this using the tool **netexec**.
+The Nmap scan indicates the machines SMB server has guest access, i confirmed this using the tool **netexec**.
 Now that i am sure i can acccess the shares guest account i can now enumerate for any available share names by using **smbclient**

 ![Image](Image Folder/Screenshot 2025-11-16 121721.png)